rafael-santiago/cutest/doc/README.md

 - The line number where was done the last test assertion before leak.
 - A content listing from this memory address and how many bytes are leaking.

-In the end is also included a sum of all detected leaks.
+At the end is also included a sum of all detected leaks.

 The allocation id can be used in order to force a debug break.
-When you pass to your test binary the option ``--cutest-leak-id=<allocation-id>`` a ``trap`` signal will be raised at the moment that the allocation id be equals to passed value.
-Being the debugger attached you will be able to inspect the ``callstack`` and then know more about this "superunknown" leak.
+When you pass to your test binary the option ``--cutest-leak-id=<allocation-id>`` a ``trap`` signal will be raised at the moment that the allocation id be equals to the passed value.
+Being the debugger attached you will be able to inspect the ``callstack`` and then know more about this leak.

 ## Log customizing

-It is possible to custom the test logs. ``Cutest`` divide the log in three parts which are: ``header``, ``detail`` and ``footer``.
+It is possible to customize the test logs. ``Cutest`` divide the log in three parts which are: ``header``, ``detail`` and ``footer``.

 There are three options that you need to pass to your test binary if you intend to modify the log layout.
 Table 2 summarizes these options.